What a year!

 - made me laugh (by talking about other stuff and just being jokers).

 Conserving your energy, confidence and mental health is a total priority if you need to pick yourself up right now and see what’s possible in terms of new work.

 Don’t feel you need to talk about the details and everything that’s going on in your head to all your friends and family.
 Pick a small selection of those friends you know are going to help you, lift you, carry you forward, because they’ve the emotional skills and common sense that will help.

-And if friends insist on returning to the topic of your lack of your work or career uncertainty, when you really don’t want to talk to them about it, perhaps focusing on what is or could do go wrong, instead of what could go right or what a solution might be – change the subject.
-Let them know you’ll talk to them about the problem if you really need to, but in the meantime, your focus and conversation must be on the possible.
+If some friends insist on focusing on the problem of your lack of work or career uncertainty when you really don’t want to focus on solutions instead – change the subject.
+Let them know you’ll talk to them about the problem if you really need to, but in the meantime your focus and conversation must be on what´s possible.